 In February 2020, Kristen appeared in a commercial for Hello Bello, a plant-based baby products company, alongside a toddler.
 After sharing the video on social media, followers began to question her methods.
 “So your kids deserve privacy, but you don’t mind exploiting other people’s children for monetary gain?” one person wrote.

 “Well, there’s a big difference.
 If [Dax and I] expose our kids’ faces, there is a real threat of them getting stalked, or of a stranger coming up to them and knowing their name,” Kristen replied.
 “It’s a safety thing … I don’t fault other parents for showing their kids when they don’t have the same safety concerns.”

 It looks like fans will have to patiently wait to see if the doting mom starts to feel more comfortable sharing pics of her kids as Lincoln and Delta get older.
-In the meantime, listening to Kristen fawn over her daughters is good enough, especially when it comes to her choice to participate in the Veronica Mars reboot.
+In the meantime, listening to Kristen fawn over her daughters is sweet enough, especially when she’s discussing how much motherhood has truly impacted her life.